How to Study in Nursing School: 11 Tips for Success

 10. Take Study Breaks

 For example, studying eight hours straight is not ideal, as it can cause burnout.
-Rather, breaking up those eight hours into smaller sessions with a short break every hour or two will help you stay fresh.
-Even getting up to stretch your legs or prepare a snack can be a good way to reframe your mind and give you the mental break you need to jump back into studying.
-Therefore, build short breaks into your schedule, and incorporate them every day as part of your optimal study routine.
+Instead, breaking up those eight hours into smaller sessions with a short break every hour or two will help you stay fresh.

 11. Live a Balanced Life